 You are about to take a big step in your life: you’re going to university!
 And doesn’t it seem like there is still so much you need to do?
 We get you.
 With so many things to consider, we want to help you make sure you’ve got everything covered before moving to study abroad or in a different city.
-Here’s a guide to help you on this important journey.
+Here’s a guide to help you on this important journey to prepare for university.
 Read it carefully and take note of our main tips to make sure you’re preparing for university!

 1. Check the neighbourhoods